Do Toxins Cause Metabolic Syndrome?

 The fact is that we live in a toxic world.
 We are exposed to many different pollutants, pesticides, chemicals, heavy metals, and other environmental toxins every single day.
 And while our bodies are equipped with a detoxification system of its own, our exposure to these toxins can negatively affect these natural systems and processes.
 If you wish to learn if your exposure to toxins is affecting your health, we highly suggest having diagnostic lab work at a functional medicine specialist’s office like Tringali Vibrant Health.
 If your lab results do show a high level of toxins, it is important that you work closely with a functional medicine practitioner to help detoxify these substances from your body.

 However, here at Tringali Vibrant Health, we always suggest a healthy diet and lifestyle, which can help to reduce exposure to toxic agents.
-We also highly suggest supporting your detoxification pathways with infrared saunas, HOCATT Ozone Sauna, exercise, supplements, and a healthy nutritional regimen.
+We also highly suggest supporting your detoxification pathways with IV therapy, infrared saunas, HOCATT Ozone Sauna, exercise, supplements, and a healthy nutritional regimen.

 Schedule a consult or diagnostic lab work at Tringali Vibrant Health today: 561-283-1166.